shiyonkuriank/CMPE_255_Project_Team1/final_report.md

 Collaborative-based approach takes into account the ratings given by particular user to a particular movie and then recommends movies which are similar to user's interests.
 But the the problem with this approach is that it needs to have a knowledge about user's preference beforehand.
 This approach suffers from cold start problem.
 When there is a new movie who has not rated any movie or when there is a new movie which was not rated by any user, this algorithm cannot recommend movies suitable as it doesn't have the required information.
 Thus, a lot of recommendation systems take the hybrid aproach.
 Here, we implemented a hybrid method which works as described below.
 1. When there is a new user, he/she gets the most popular movies recommended if he doesn't search for any movie.
 If the user searches for a movie, we use content-based approach to recommend movies similar to the movie searched.
-2. When there is an already existing user but is inactive i.e. he/she did not rate many movies (<50 ratings), then we use collaborative filtering using SVD algorithm to recommend a movie.
+2. When there is an already existing user but is inactive i.e. he/she did not rate many movies (<50 ratings), then we use collaborative filtering using SVD algorithm to recommend a movie. <br >
-3. When the existing user is an active user who rated more than 50 movies, we use collaborative filtering using SVD++ to give recommendations.
+3. When the existing user is an active user who rated more than 50 movies, we use collaborative filtering using SVD++ to give recommendations. <br >
+Below figure shows the flow of the hybrid method.
-####### 3.1 Choice of collaborative algorithm
+###### 3.1 Choice of collaborative algorithm
 We implemented four algorithms for collaborative filtering which are KNN, KNN With Means, SVD and SVD++.
 To measure the methods, we used the evaluation metric RMSE.
-RMSE is calculated as seen below:
+RMSE is calculated as seen below: <br >
 Out of the four, SVD++ has the least RMSE.
 So it is an ideal choice for collaborative filtering.
 But, the algorithm takes a lot of time to execute which delays the recommendation process.
+So we divided the users into two groups - active user and inactive users.
+We recommend movies using SVD++ algorithm for active users and SVD algorithm which is the second best method of the four for the inactive users.<br >
+###### 3.2 Division of users
+When we plot a graph to show the distribution of ratings, we see that a lot of users have given less than 50 ratings.
+Below is the ratings distribution plot. <br >
+We can see that a lot of users fall in the 20-80 ratings.
+Since SVD++ was taking considerably more time which is perceivable than the other algorithms, we decided to use different algorithms for different set of users.
+We use SVD which has almost similar RMSE as SVD++ for inactive users so that the recommendation is given in less time.